haozturk/cayman/index.md

 *   Firstly, the shortcomings must be alleviated and the limitations should be removed as possible.
 Afterwards, memory monitoring for event loop should be implemented.

-*   It is critical to monitor disk usage, since generally it is the reading/writing operations on disk are the most ones which slow down the execution.
+*   It is critical to monitor disk usage, since generally reading/writing operations on disk are the ones which slow down the execution.

 *   Dynamically allocated memory size could be added as a statistic to memory monitoring to identify the memory leaks etc. The old service uses [mallinfo](http://man7.org/linux/man-pages/man3/mallinfo.3.html) function to collect it, however it's deprecated and not MT-safe.